Чертежи свободного тела - это метод, который помогает визуализировать векторы сил, используемые для решения второго закона Ньютона.

 Mass doesn't depend on gravity, so it's the same everywhere.

-$$ 1.2\,\mathrm{lbs} \left( \frac{1\,\mathrm{kg}}{2.2\,\mathrm{lbs}} \right)= 0.\overline{54}\,\mathrm{kg}$$ $$ m = 0. \overline{54} \, \mathrm{kg} $$
+$$ 1.2\,\mathrm{lbs} \left( \frac{1\,\mathrm{kg}}{2.2\,\mathrm{lbs}} \right)= 0.\overline{54}\,\mathrm{kg}$$ $$ m = 0. \overline{54} \, \mathrm{kg} $$What is the weight of the book in Newtons on Earth?
+On Mars?

 solution

-• $$\text{weight on Earth}$$ $$F_{g}=mg$$ $$F_{g}=(0.\overline{54})(9.8)$$ $$F_{g}=5.35\, \mathrm{N}$$
+$$\text{weight on Earth}$$ $$F_{g}=mg$$ $$F_{g}=(0.\overline{54})(9.8)$$ $$F_{g}=5.35\, \mathrm{N}$$

-• $$\text{weight on Mars}$$ $$F_{g}=mg$$ $$F_{g}=(0.\overline{54})(3.711)$$ $$F_{g}=2.02\, \mathrm{N}$$
+$$\text{weight on Mars}$$ $$F_{g}=mg$$ $$F_{g}=(0.\overline{54})(3.711)$$ $$F_{g}=2.02\, \mathrm{N}$$

 The Normal Force